 Anne received her undergraduate degree from U.C.
 Santa Cruz in 2001, where she majored in Sociology and received highest honors in the major.

-Anne has traveled extensively in South America, Greece, Turkey, Spain, and Croatia.
+Anne has traveled extensively in South America, Greece, Turkey, Italy, Spain, and Croatia.
 She speaks Spanish.

 Admissions and Practice Locations